 They pulled in one or two new recruits each year.
 Sometimes more, sometimes none.
 Finding willing converts in the right age range was by far the most efficient and least dangerous path.
 People whose lives were about to be tragically cut short were often cooperative.

 Of course, age and potential willingness weren’t the only considerations.
-People who were unlikely to want to cut off all ties with their current loved ones and upend the lives they’d built didn’t get approached.
-Large supportive families usually eliminated individuals from consideration.
+People unlikely to cut off all ties with current loved ones and upend the lives they’d built didn’t get approached.
+Large supportive families that might push to view the body of the “deceased” usually eliminated individuals from consideration.
 It was too risky.
 Raw intelligence was a requirement, and while a good education was helpful, it was less important in the long run.

 They needed people capable of cross-training to fill a variety of positions over the years—centuries—millennia.
 In these modern times with social security and identification cards, none of them could keep the same identity for more than fifteen to twenty years—twenty-five max—without their lack of apparent aging becoming problematic.
 Since many of the specialties they needed to infiltrate networked across the country, one person couldn’t necessarily assume the same position in a different state when they took on a new identity.
 Fact was, most prospective recruits never made it past the early assessment stages.